Bradley-Stradling/Linux_Deb_Box/README.txt

 .........................Current production notes..............................
 Todo-
-Work on getting Pack_Up_Setup flushed out and tested. needs to cleanse lines with source from aliases and scripts so it does not have to be done manually when packing up the set-up.
+Refactor Deploy_Setup.sh to make adding directories or files easier.
+(See comments) Work on getting Pack_Up_Setup flushed out and tested. needs to cleanse lines with source from aliases and scripts so it does not have to be done manually when packing up the set-up.